Parent Fact Sheets

 GUIDELINES FOR RELEASING CHILDREN

-As a childcare provider, you are contracted by parents and guardians to care for their children.
-They expect that your first obligation will be to keep their children safe.
-In order to do that, you must have open and honest communication with the parents or guardian who enrolls the child.
-This is especially true when it comes to releasing their child from childcare.
-Let’s look at the following scenario:
+As a parent, you are contracted with a child care provider tocare for your child.
+You expect that their first obligation will be to keep your children safe.
+In order to do that, you must have open and honest communication with the provider who cares for your child.
+This is especially true when it comes to releasing your child from childcare.

 Páginas